 Data Understanding

 First step is preliminary acquisition of the data and necessary preparation for further processing.
-Data acquisition process should produce following outputs:
+Data acquisition process should produce following outputs:- list of data acquired

 Data description